seapagan/linux-comfy-chair/README.md

   [cargo-make](https://github.com/sagiegurari/cargo-make).
 - Install the latest STABLE [`Perl`][perl] scripting language via [`Perlbrew`][perlbrew] with cpan and cpanm pre-installed and configured.
-  Several PERL modules that make cpan easier are also pre-installed
+  Several Perl modules that make CPAN easier to use are also pre-installed.
 - Enable resolution of WINS hostnames
 - [`DISABLED BY DEFAULT`] Install the latest Nginx web server, PHP 8.5 FPM, CLI, common PHP extensions, and PostgreSQL 18.